gcoto-fernandez/gcoto-fernandez/README.md

 ⚡ Fun fact: I can identify most human bones by touch without looking at them

 💬 Ask me about indigenous Caribbean archaeology 🐚

-🌈 I'm the Marketing Lead at <a href="https://gradientspaces.ca/">Gradient Spaces</a>

 ### Languages and Tools 🪛